CSCfi/csc-user-guide/docs/apps/python.md

 python3.9
 ```

-!!! important
+!!! warning
-	It is recommended to explicitly launch Python version 3.9 as above,
+	It is strongly advised to explicitly launch Python version 3.9 as
-	since **the default version launched by `python3` (3.6.8) has
+	above, since **the default version launched by `python3` (3.6.8) has
 	[reached end-of-life](https://devguide.python.org/versions/)**.

 ### Pre-installed Python environments